 - 1. Initial incidents may warrant a silent detention for up to 90 minutes.
 During the detention a plan may be developed to change the behavior. - 2.
 For successive reports there may be a meeting with students, parents/guardians, and an administrator with the following possible consequences: In-school suspension, Saturday/holiday detention, or Out-of-school suspension. - 3.
+Strategies such as restorative conferencing, student reflection time, and conflict circles will be utilized when practicable and appropriate to hold individuals accountable for their behavior.
+Accountability means acknowledging what was done wrong, facing the people who were harmed, and repairing the harm in the community. - 4.
 Other actions may include: Attending Peer Mediation Sessions, making up missed class time, paying replacement/repair costs, lunch detention, community service and/or other consequences mutually agreed upon by parents/guardian and school staff.
 Law enforcement may be notified.